Dynamical pairs with an absolutely continuous bifurcation measure

 As a second step, we adapt the similarity argument of Tan Lei~\cite{similarity} to show that, if $\lambda_0$ is a transversely prerepelling parameter where the bifurcation measure is absolutely continuous, the maximal entropy measure $\mu_{f_{\lambda_0}}$ of $f_{\lambda_0}$ is also non-singular with respect to the Fubini-Study form on $\p^1$.
 As Zdunik \cite{Zdunik} has shown, this implies $f_{\lambda_0}$ is a Latt\`es map.

-This gives, in particular, the following. \begin{Theorem} Fix integers $d\geq2$and let $(f,a)$ be a holomorphic dynamical pair of degree $d$ of $\p^1$ parametrized by a K\"ahler manifold $(M,\omega)$ of dimension $1$.
+This gives, in particular, the following. \begin{Theorem} Fix an integer $d\geq2$ and let $(f,a)$ be a holomorphic dynamical pair of degree $d$ of $\p^1$ parametrized by a K\"ahler manifold $(M,\omega)$ of dimension $1$.
 Assume the support of $\mu_{f,a}$ is $\supp(\mu_{f,a})=M$.
-Then, the following are equivalent: \begin{enumerate} \item the measure $\mu_{f,a}$ is absolutely continuous with respect to $\omega$, \item the family $f$ is a family of Latt\`es maps. \end{enumerate} \end{Theorem}
+Then, the following are equivalent: \begin{enumerate} \item the measure $\mu_{f,a}$ is absolutely continuous with respect to $\omega$ and the Radon-Nikodym derivative $\frac{d\mu_{f,a}}{d\omega}$ is continuous outside an analytic subvariety of $M$, \item the family $f$ is a family of Latt\`es maps. \end{enumerate} \end{Theorem}

 We can see Theorem \ref{tm:rigidLattes} as a partial parametric counterpart of Zdunik's result.
 However, the comparison with Zdunik's work ends there: Rational maps with $\p^1$ as a Julia sets are, in general, not Latt\`es maps.
 Indeed, Latt\`es maps form a strict subvariety of the space of all degree $d$ rational maps, and maps with $J_f=\p^1$ form a set of positive volume by \cite{Rees}.
 In a way, Theorem \ref{tm:rigidLattes} is a stronger rigidity statement that the dynamical one.